Disappearance of Nodal Gap across the Insulator-Superconductor Transition in a Copper-Oxide Superconductor

-In summary, we have observed a clear insulator-superconductor transition in the La-Bi2201 system near the doping level of $\sim$0.10, taking advantage of our super-high resolution laser ARPES measurements.
-In the lightly-doped region below the critical doping $\sim$0.10, fully-opened gap is observed for all samples along the entire underlying Fermi surface, including the nodal region.
-The nodal gap gets small with the increase of the doping level and approaches zero at the critical doping {\it p}$\sim$0.10 where the three-dimensional antiferromagnetic order vanishes and superconductivity starts to emerge.
-The spectral property of the nodal gap and the d-wave-like gap form along the underlying Fermi surface in the insulating phase is qualitatively consistent with the idea of having a self-trapped polaron.
-Hence our results indicate that antiferromagnetic correlation and the strong electron-phonon interaction are important to understand the electronic structure and anomalous physical properties of cuprates, at least in the underdoped region.
+In conclusion, we have observed a clear insulator-superconductor transition in the La-Bi2201 system near the doping level of $\sim$0.10.
+The results reveal an intimate relation between superconductivity and antiferromagnetism, i.e., superconductivity emerges at the critical doping level where three-dimensional antiferromagnetic order vanishes and the nodal gap disappears.
+These observations are qualitatively consistent with the formation of self-trapped polarons in the lightly-doped samples.
+They indicate that antiferromagnetic correlation and the strong electron-phonon interaction are important to understand the electronic structure and anomalous physical properties of cuprates, at least in the underdoped region.\\